kasslent/clc-digital-skills/_lessons/module-3.1.md

 ###Padding

 The `padding` property adds/removes space *inside* of the element.
 It only accepts positive numerical values.

-Setting the padding to "0" will remove any default space on an HTML element.
-Any positive value will add space *inside* of the element.

     /* longhand */
     padding-top: 2px;